brickbots/PiFinder/docs/source/dev_guide.rst

 My IMU seems not to be working ..............................

 First power up the unit and look at the Status page while moving it around.
-The status screen is part of the :ref:`user_guide:Utility-Screens`
+The status screen is part of the :ref:`user_guide:Utility Screens`

 .. image:: images/user_guide/STATUS_001_docs.png